SharePoint/sp-dev-docs/docs/solution-guidance/Sandbox-Solution-Transformation-Guidance.md

 ## Steps to perform transformation
 <a name="sectionSection1"> </a>

-When you transform your sandbox solutions to the SharePoint add-in model, you want to ensure that the impact on your users is minimal.
+When you transform your sandbox solutions to the SharePoint Add-in model, you want to ensure that the impact on your users is minimal.
 Carefully analyze your current sandbox solutions, and then design your new add-in for SharePoint to meet the needs of your organization.
 We recommend the following process to ensure a successful transformation.

 1. Readiness.
 Learn about:

-	- The SharePoint add-in model, different kinds of add-ins, and hosting options.
+	- The SharePoint Add-in model, different kinds of add-ins, and hosting options.
 For more information, see  [Overview of add-ins for SharePoint](https://msdn.microsoft.com/library/office/fp179930.aspx) and [SharePoint Patterns and Practices guidance](https://msdn.microsoft.com/en-us/pnp_articles/office-365-development-patterns-and-practices-solution-guidance).

 2. Solution assessment.
 Analyze the functional and business requirements by: